 Finally, for younger people who are both balding and prematurely graying, it is a double whammy.
-Hair loss shampoos and anti-aging products such NAD and NMN supplements do not seem to impact hair color in most people.
-See the comments in this May 2022 video on NMN and reversing hair greying and skin aging.
+Hair loss shampoos and vitamins and minerals do not seem to impact hair color in most people.

 Why Does Hair Turn Grey?

 A person’s hair color is determined by his or her pigment producing stem cells known as melanocytes working in conjunction with his/her hair follicle stem cells.
-Hair color depends on the presence and ratios of two types of melanins: eumelanins (brown and black pigments); and pheomelanins (red and yellow pigments).
+Hair color depends on the presence and ratios of two types of melanins: dark eumelanins (brown and black pigments); and light pheomelanins (red and yellow pigments).
 Among the reasons that hair turns grey include:

 As people age, a natural buildup of hydrogen peroxide occurs in their hair follicles.
 This in turn causes oxidative stress, melanocyte destruction and subsequent graying.
 Side note: many women use hydrogen peroxide solutions to go blonde.